- Home

 1. Recycling: A solution or an energy guzzler?

 Recycling is often presented as the solution to environmental pollution.
 And yes, reusing materials prevents waste.
-But it also has drawbacks:
+But it also has disadvantages:

-- High energy consumption – Processing plastic, textiles, and metals often requires more energy than producing new raw materials.
+- High energy consumption – Processing plastics, textiles, and metals often costs more energy than producing new raw materials.

 - Loss of quality – Many materials (such as plastic and cotton) become weaker and less usable after recycling.

-- Complex logistics – Transporting and processing recycled materials still creates a significant ecological footprint.
+- Complex logistics – Transport and processing of recycled materials still result in a significant ecological footprint.

 A better alternative?
 Smarter production methods that make recycling unnecessary.